-Early history of the Pilkington's Tile and Pottery Company
+Early history of the Pilkington's Tile & Pottery Company

 In 1888 the Pilkington family, who owned a number of collieries to the north of Manchester, sunk two new shafts.
 These had to be abandoned because of flooding, but in the process good quality red marl clay was discovered.

-It was at first thought that the clay could be used for bricks, but when advice was sought from William Burton, a chemist at Josiah Wedgwood and Sons, Etruria, Burton suggested that the clay, though not suitable for bricks, could be used for ceramic tiles.
-In 1891 Pilkington's Tile and Pottery Company was founded and tile production began in 1893.
+It was at first thought that the clay could be used for bricks, but when advice was sought from William Burton, a chemist at Josiah Wedgwood and Sons, he suggested that the clay should be used for ceramic tiles.
+In 1891 Pilkington's Tile & Pottery Company was founded and tile production began in 1893.

-From an early date small pottery items were produced to demonstrate experimental glaze techniques.
+From early in the company's history small pottery items were produced to demonstrate experimental glaze techniques.
 In 1897 pottery items were produced as distinct from tiles and by 1903 the manufacture of Lancastrian Pottery had begun.
 Initially, pots bought in biscuit state, that is fired but not glazed, were obtained from a well respected potter named John Thomas Firth of Kirkby Lonsdale who had a small workshop on the river Lune.

 William Burton (1863-1941)

-William Burton who was closely involved with the formation of the company from the initial decision to commence tile production until he retired in 1915, played a central role in the success of the company.
-Burton, who was a trained scientist, was also an authority on the history of ceramic art.
+William Burton played a central role in the company until he retired in 1915.
+He was both a trained scientist and authority on the history of ceramic art.
 After establishing the firm he concentrated on producing fine pottery in the style of the ancient Chinese and Persian potters.
 He gathered together a highly creative team of designers, John Chambers and Joseph Kwiatkowski being the first to be employed at Clifton Junction in 1893.
 As well as employing their own artists, Pilkington's also commissioned work from famous designers including Walter Crane, Lewis F. Day and C.F.A.Voysey.
+Burton and the artists at Pilkington's were inspired by the philosophy of the Arts and Crafts Movement - which grew out of a concern for the effects of industrialisation.

 The ceramics display room at the gallery is dedicated to the Lancastrian designer John Chambers.
 John Chambers was born in 1869 in Etruria, Staffordshire, the eldest son of George and Hannah Chambers.
 Hannah Chambers' father, Moses Brownswood, had worked at Wedgwood's Pottery and John Chambers himself worked at both the Wedgwood and Doulton potteries in his early twenties before becoming a freelance designer.
 He was then invited by both William and Joseph Burton to join them, together with Edward Shepherd, in helping to run the Pilkington Tile Company at Clifton Junction in Manchester in 1891.
 At Pilkington's, John Chambers was chief designer and responsible for all the artistic work carried out in the factory.
 In the early days he painted designs on pottery although he seldom used his monogram.
 He was often responsible for tiles produced in what became known as the 'Persian style', and was head of the architectural pottery department throughout his time with the company.
 Designs of his tiles appeared in influential art magazines like 'Studio' and 'The Art Journal'.
 John Chambers retired in 1938 and died in 1945.